frontendpatterns/frontendpatterns.dev/src/content/patterns/memoization.md

 ## Solution

-Apply the Memoization pattern by caching expensive computation results to avoid recalculating with identical inputs, and reinforce it with concise examples or tests.
+Cache expensive computation results to avoid recalculating with identical inputs.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.